 This noise is just a by-product of this type of WDH system.
 It can be annoying at the least, and embarrassing at the most.

-Can You Eliminate The Creaking And Grinding?
+Solution To The Creaking And Grinding?

 Part of the Equal-i-zer hitch's anti-sway capability comes from the friction between the weight distribution bars (spring arms) and the 'L' brackets.